Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 What is a no-doc business loan?

-business loans require extensive documentation during the underwriting process.
-This may include providing bank and financial statements, tax returns, business proposals and more.
+Most traditional business loans require extensive documentation during the underwriting process.
+This documentation may include bank and financial statements, tax returns, business proposals and more.
 A no-doc business loan, on the other hand, requires almost no paperwork.
-No-doc lending typically refers more to specific types of business loans.
+No-doc lending refers more to specific types of business loans.

 “Merchant cash advances (MCAs), lines of credit (LOCs) and some short-term business loans are more likely to be no- or low-doc,” explains Michael Baynes, co-founder and CEO of Clarify Capital.
 “These types of loans often focus more on recent business performance and cash flow rather than historical financial health.
 Long-term loans, most real estate loans and SBA loans generally will not be no-doc or low-doc due to their stringent risk assessments and requirements for detailed financial documentation.”